-- As administrator for 9-1-1 services for the region, agree to receive monies from monthly access lines and/or equalization surcharge fees and to pay non-recurring and monthly recurring system and equipment costs according to the terms outlined in the regional plan. - Agree to maintain appropriate accounting and reporting mechanisms for inclusion of 9-1-1 financial activities in an ATCOG annual audit. - Coordinate public education and information throughout the system. - Serve as the Contracting entity with the appropriate telephone companies for service and equipment. - Complete such reports and other documentation as may be required by the CSEC, the PSAPs, the Public Agency, or the service providers. - Consistent with UGMS and applicable law, any equipment purchased by ATCOG for the specific use of Public Agency, shall be owned by ATCOG. - Consistent with UGMS and applicable law, ATCOG shall maintain of a current inventory of all 9-1-1 equipment located within the PSAPs, as listed on the Attachments B. ATCOG shall conduct physical inventories annually. - ATCOG shall continue address maintenance activities for Hopkins County in accordance with the approved Strategic Plan (including any approved amendments) as a condition of the receipt of 9-1-1 funds as prescribed by the Strategic Plan. - Will purchase supplies necessary for the continuous operation of the 9-1-1 equipment, in compliance with proper procurement procedures. - Provide updated county maps to PSAPs, county agencies and officials annually.
+- As administrator for 9-1-1 services for the region, agree to receive monies from monthly access lines and/or equalization surcharge fees and to pay non-recurring and monthly recurring system and equipment costs according to the terms outlined in the regional plan. - Agree to maintain appropriate accounting and reporting mechanisms for inclusion of 9-1-1 financial activities in an ATCOG annual audit. - · Coordinate public education and information throughout the region. - Serve as the Contracting entity with the appropriate telephone companies for service and equipment. - Complete such reports and other documentation as may be required by the CSEC, the PSAPs, the Public Agency, or the service providers. - Maintain ownership of any equipment purchased by ATCOG for the specific use of Public Agency, in compliance with UGMS and applicable law. - Maintain a current inventory of all 9-1-1 equipment located within the PSAPs, as listed on Attachment B and shall conduct physical inventories annually, in compliance with UGMS and applicable law. - Will purchase supplies necessary for the continuous operation of the 9-1-1 equipment, in compliance with proper procurement procedures. - Provide updated county maps to PSAPs, county agencies and officials annually.